scholarsportal/twitterBot/README.md

-To add tweets automatically based on Journals Covid Search results to your twitter account
+To add tweets automatically to your twitter account based on Scholarsportal Journals Covid Search results

 Steps to be followed: